fork-commit-merge/fork-commit-merge/README.md

 ---

+### Installing TLA+

+The TLA Toolbox is an IDE (integrated development environment) for the TLA+ tools.

+Install the TLA+ Toolbox: This is the standard IDE for TLA+.
+You can download it from [here](https://lamport.azurewebsites.net/tla/toolbox.html).
+Install the TLA+ extension for Visual Studio Code from the VS Code marketplace.

+---

 ### Installing Bash

 Ensure you have a UNIX-like environment.
 If you're on Linux or MacOS, you're already set.
 Windows users might want to look into [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) or use Git Bash, which you should already have in your machine if you have installed [Git](#installing-git).